Gracie family: Ultimate Fighting Championship

 In the early 1990s, Rorion Gracie collaborated with promoter Art Davie to create an eight-man single-elimination tournament for the purpose of showcasing the effectiveness of Gracie jiu-jitsu against other martial arts.
 The tournament would be no-holds-barred combat, much like the vale tudo matches the family had participated in for years in Brazil.
 The event was to be televised and would aim to publicly determine the best martial art.

 The inaugural tournament took place on November 12, 1993.
 Rorion's younger brother Royce served as a combatant in the tournament, representing the family's martial art.
 Despite being the smallest competitor, Royce was able to win all three of his matches, and was crowned champion.

 As more events were held, Royce would go on to win two more early UFC tournaments.
 His victories brought widespread attention to the family's style of jiu-jitsu, attracting many martial artists, especially in America, to begin training the art that proved so effective against the various styles showcased in the early UFC tournaments.

-The Gracie triangle

-The Gracie triangle is considered by some to be the symbol of Jiu-Jitsu, and can be traced back to the first Brazilian jiu-jitsu (BJJ) academies which were operated by Carlos and Hélio Gracie.
-The triangle symbol came into existence when the two brothers Carlos and Hélio were photographed demonstrating a specific technique.
-The way their bodies were shaped during the demonstration formed a perfect triangle.
-This same photograph was later used as the cover of the first book written by Carlos Gracie, and featured detailed information about fundamental attacks and defenses in BJJ.
-The triangle then became a symbol of the Gracie family and much more.
-Each side of the triangle represents an element of Gracie Jiu-Jitsu of which each BJJ athlete must focus: mind, body, and spirit.

 Politics

 Gracie family patriarch Hélio Gracie was a member of the Brazilian movement Integralism, which first appeared in Brazil in 1932.
-Today, many members of the Gracie family are also close to Brazilian President Jair Bolsonaro, who received an honorary black belt from Robson Gracie in 2018.
+Brazilian President Jair Bolsonaro received an honorary black belt from Robson Gracie in 2018.

+Documentaries

+A 2010 documentary film The Gracies and the Birth of Vale Tudo (Os Gracies e o Nascimento do Vale Tudo), directed by Victor Cesar Bota,.

+On July 6, 2023, it was announced that ESPN Films is producing a documentary series about the Gracie family directed by Chris Fuller and produced by Greg O'Connor and Guy Ritchie.

 Family members

 Family tree

-Notable members of the Brazilian Gracie family include:
+Notable members of the Gracie jiu-jitsu family include: